 Dietary supplements should be used only under medical supervision, due to the possibility of medication interactions.
 Certain over-the-counter supplements for ED that contain yohimbine, an alpha 2-adrenoreceptor antagonist, have led to at least two deaths.

 Dietary interventions that boost nitric oxide availability may be more feasible and less expensive while providing other benefits by reducing risk or improving hypertension, osteoporosis, COPD, and protecting against certain types of cancer.
 Foods that have high nitrate and nitrite concentrations include beets, spinach, radishes, celery, lettuce, and broccoli.

 Referral for psychiatric evaluation, as appropriate.

 What to Tell the Family

-Discussion with family members regarding the patient’s medical problems should only be done with permission from the patient, particularly in the case of sensitive diagnoses, such as erectile dysfunction.
+Discussion with family members regarding the patient’s medical problems should only be done with permission from the patient, particularly in the case of sensitive diagnoses such as ED.
 With the patient’s permission, however, the sexual partner may be included in discussions of treatment options.

 - Solomon H, Man JW, Jackson G. Erectile dysfunction and the cardiovascular patient: endothelial dysfunction is the common denominator.
 Heart.
 2003;89(3):251-3.
 [PMID:12591819]